Styloxus fulleri: Description

+Behaviour and ecology

 Longhorn beetle larvae are called round-headed borers and most feed on dead and decaying wood.
 Some species feed on living plants.
 They tunnel inside the wood and so are rarely seen, only emerging as adults.
 Most species have a limited flight time during which they may be found.

 Adult longhorn beetles feed on flower nectar, sap, or leaves and bark.
 They tend to be strong flyers and are sometimes attracted to lights at night.
 While individuals of some species are almost always the same size, at times there can be rather pronounced variation, both within the same gender and also between males and females.
 Males can be much smaller than females.